logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-instrumentation.md

 ## Instrumentation options: Automatic or Manual
 Automatic Instrumentation uses an intelligent auto-instrumenting agent which communicates with the software you run to extract tracing data.
 These agents instrument common application libraries and frameworks.

-A manual instrumentation strategy provides full control of the instrumentation: You can decide when to start and stop a trace, and what tags to add to each of the spans.
+A manual instrumentation strategy provides full control of the instrumentation: You can define the boundaries of a trace, and what tags to add to each of the spans.

 ### Comparison: Automatic vs. manual instrumentation